 Drug and Alcohol Rehab Treatment in West Midlands

 ADT Healthcare is a free drug and alcohol referral service.
-If you are addicted to drugs and alcohol, it's likely you will benefit by attending a rehab clinic in the West Midlands.
-If so, contact ADT Healthcare today on 0800 088 66 86 and we shall help you locate treatment that's positioned to helping you defeat addiction.
+If you are addicted to drugs and alcohol, it’s likely you will benefit from attending a rehab clinic in the West Midlands.
+If so, contact ADT Healthcare today on 0800 088 66 86 and we shall help you locate a treatment that’s positioned to helping you defeat addiction.

 Addiction is a disease of the mind, and it’s unarguable that addiction is a negative coping strategy.
 If you suffer from anxiety, depression, trauma or any other mental health issue, it’s likely you rely on drugs and alcohol as a means of avoiding these emotions.